ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

  .. image:: images/route_graph_generation/coordinate_reference_system.png
-    :height: 1097px
+    :height: 550px
-    :width: 1064px
+    :width: 530px
     :align: center

 |

 2- By default, the imported raster image origin will be at the top left corner, with x pointing to the right, and y pointing up.
-The size of the image in meters is equal to the equal to the size in pixels.
 To correctly set the orgin and the resolution we will georeference the raster image.
 To georeference the image, three control points will choosen.
 Each control point maps a pixel location to the spatial reference.

 For example, let's say you have a 100 by 200 raster image with a resolution of 0.05 and a origin in the bottom left corner.
-The first control point we could select is (0, -200) -> (0,0).
-(0, -200) is the bottom left corner in the pixel frame and (0, 0) is coordinates in the spatial frame.
+The first control point we could select is (0, -200)px -> (0, 0)m.
+(0, -200)px is the bottom left corner in the pixel frame and (0, 0)m is coordinates in the spatial frame.
-For the second control point we will select the top left corner of the image (0,0).
+For the second control point we will select the top left corner of the image as the original (0, 0)px.
 The associated coordinates in the spatial frame can be calculated by using the resolution to convert the pixels to meters.
-In this case, (0, 0) -> (0, 10).
-Where 10 m is 200 * 0.05.
-The last control will be the bottom right corner.
-(200,-200) -> (5, 0).
+In this case, (0, 0)px -> (0, 10)m.
+Where 10 m is 200 px* 0.05 m/px.
+The last control will be the bottom right corner: (200, -200)px -> (5, 0)m.

 .. note::
     Georeferencing is type of coordinate transformation that relates a digital raster image to a spatial reference.